malakelbasha78/AI-Skills-Projects/docs/docs/mobilenetv2.md

 Removing corrupted or invalid images

-Resizing all images to a unified size
+Resizing all images to a unified input size

 🔹 Preprocessing & Data Augmentation

-Before training, several preprocessing steps were applied to improve the model’s performance:
+Before training, several preprocessing and augmentation techniques were applied to improve the model’s performance and generalization.

 Preprocessing:

-Image resizing to match the model’s input size
+Resizing images to match the model’s required input size

-Normalization to ensure proper pixel value distribution
+Normalizing pixel values to ensure proper distribution

 Data Augmentation:

-Simple image rotations
+Random rotations

 Minor geometric transformations

-These steps helped reduce overfitting and allowed the model to learn more general patterns instead of memorizing the training images.
+These steps help reduce overfitting and allow the model to learn general visual patterns instead of memorizing training images.

 🔹 Why MobileNetV2?

 We chose MobileNetV2 because it is:

+Lightweight and computationally efficient

-Very lightweight and fast ⏩
+Very fast during inference

 Suitable for mobile and real-time applications

-Able to achieve good accuracy despite its small size
+Able to achieve strong performance despite its small size

-This makes it an excellent choice, especially for the Bonus (TFLite / Mobile Deployment) part.
+This makes MobileNetV2 an excellent choice, especially for mobile deployment and TFLite applications.

 🔹 MobileNetV2 Model Architecture

 We used a pretrained MobileNetV2 model and applied the following steps:

-Freezing the base layers at the beginning of training
+Freezing the base feature extraction layers

+This allows the model to reuse previously learned low-level and mid-level visual features such as edges, textures, and shapes.

+Replacing the final classifier head

-Modifying the final layer (Classifier Head) to match the number of disease classes
+The last fully connected layer was modified to match the number of plant disease classes in our dataset.

+Fine-Tuning

-After the classifier was well trained, we applied Fine-Tuning to the entire model to improve accuracy
+After training the classifier, we unfroze the model and fine-tuned it to improve overall performance.

 Training Setup: